AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-02-28-angular-training-days.markdown

 ## Claim your reward. {#header-11}
 </header>

-Some of the biggest rewards are yours.
+Some of the biggest rewards are yours for the taking.
 And it has nothing to do with stature.

-It is certainly true that you don't fully understand something until you have taught it.
+It is so true that you don't fully understand something until you have taught it.
 Teaching something well means being to explain everything about the subject which, in turn, means investigating everything about it and learning about it yourself.